-Interestingly, you can burn 376 calories by pushing a lawn mower around for an hour!
+Interestingly, you can burn 376 calories by pushing a lawnmower around for an hour!
 Or if you don’t have a garden, then you can still burn 176 calories per hour doing jobs like dusting and hanging up clothes, or 352 calories in two hours doing some window cleaning.
-There’s never been a better excuse to dig out your mop, duster or garden spade!
-And it’s an added bonus that you’ll have a squeaky clean house, or happier garden at the end of it.
+There’s never been a better excuse to dig out your mop, duster, or garden spade!
+And it’s an added bonus that you’ll have a squeaky clean house or a happier garden at the end of it.

-The punches thrown during a boxing inspired workout strengthen your arms and shoulders, while boxing stance can help to strengthen your core, back and legs.
+The punches thrown during a boxing-inspired workout strengthen your arms and shoulders, while the boxing stance can help to strengthen your core, back, and legs.
 Boxing workouts are also helpful if you want to work on your balance and coordination.

 While there are plenty of boxing inspired workouts out there that can enable you to have fun and get fit, there are also plenty of testimonials from people over 50 who have either taken up or are still boxing later in life.
 Have a read of this one from Marion Dunn or watch this one from Alan Roberts.

-It’s also worth noting that while gyms are still closed in line with government guidelines, many run boxing inspired fitness classes for older adults.
-So it’s worth checking in with yours once their doors reopen to see what might be available to you.
+Some gyms also run boxing-inspired fitness classes for older adults, so it’s worth checking in with yours to see what might be available to you.

 10. Take to the water in a kayak

 For those that would prefer to get out on the water, kayaking can be an attractive option.
-As you paddle your way through across lakes or seas, you will not only get a full body workout – you’ll also get to soak up the natural peace and beauty of your surroundings.
-Some people prefer to kayak alone and clear their head, whilst others prefer to take lessons or be part of a kayaking community.
+As you paddle your way across lakes or seas, you will not only get a full-body workout, but you’ll also get to soak up the natural peace and beauty of your surroundings.
+Some people prefer to kayak alone and clear their heads, while others prefer to take lessons or be part of a kayaking community.